 - ਆਪੁ ਜਨਾਇ ਅਵਰ ਕਉ ਜਾਨੈ ਤਬ ਹੋਇ ਭਿਸਤ ਸਰੀਕੀ ॥੪॥: As you see yourself, see others as well; only then will you become included (joined, united, a partner, ਭਿਸਤ ਦਾ ਬਰਾਬਰ ਦਾ ਹੱਕਦਾਰ / ਭਾਈਵਾਲ / ਸਾਂਝੀਵਾਲ…) in heaven (the State beyond Maya…). ||4|| (sggs 480).

-The Gurbani’s Divine Wisdom teaches us that there is but One Absolute Reality.
-This one Supreme Essence is the substratum (Support-Aadhaar) of all.
+The Gurbani’s Divine Wisdom teaches us that there is but One Reality.
+This one Divine Essence is the substratum (Support-Aadhaar) of all.
 It is this Infinite Reality, the Homogeneous Oneness, the highest plane of Pure Consciousness, which runs in and through all beings.
-This is the Gurbani’s Supreme Truth.

 - ਜਨ ਨਾਨਕ ਬਿਨੁ ਆਪਾ ਚੀਨੈ ਮਿਟੈ ਨ ਭ੍ਰਮ ਕੀ ਕਾਈ ॥੨॥੧॥: O Daas Nanak!
 Without Realizing one’s own self (Original, Essential, or True Nature, etc. – ਆਪਣਾ ਆਤਮਕ ਜੀਵਨ ਪਰਖਣ ਤੋਂ ਬਿਨਾ, etc.), the moss of doubt (ignorance of one’s True Nature, etc.) is not eradicated (from the mind) ||2||1|| (sggs 684).